 Flagler County's Princess Place Preserve encompasses and protects Cherokee Creek, the oldest European homestead in the county.
 In 1791, the King of Spain granted the land to Francisco Pellicer, who created an orange grove on the property, which became known as Cherokee Creek.
-Nearly 100 years later, Cherokee Creek passed into the hands of Henry Cutting, who then had an Adirondack-style lodge built on the shores of the Matanazas River, using local materials.
+Nearly 100 years later, Cherokee Creek passed into the hands of Henry Cutting, who then had an Adirondack-style lodge built on the shores of the Matanzas River, using local materials.

-The lodge is Flagler County's oldest intact structure and is now on the list of U.S. National Register of Historic Places.
+The lodge is Flagler County's oldest intact structure and is now on the list of the U.S. National Register of Historic Places.
 Those interested in the buildings and history of the Princess Place Preserve may take a tour of the property, at 2:00 p.m. on Fridays, Saturdays, and Sundays (weather permitting).

 As for the name "Princess Place," after Henry died, his widow Angela married an exiled Russian prince.
 Together, they lived in Cherokee Grove, entertaining royalty in a royal setting, leading to the name Princess Place.
 The homestead became a park in 1993.

 There is a fee for use of the camping sites, cottages, equestrian camping, and event grounds.
-To make reservations or to schedule a wedding or event at Princess Place Preserve, call (386) 318-4020.
+To make reservations, or to schedule a wedding or event at Princess Place Preserve, call (386) 318-4020.
 Dogs may not stay in the cottages.